Democrats in Congress were prepared to absorb defeats last night. But there were some surprise losers who shared the honors with them:

 6. Republicans Who Think They’re Doing Something Right

 The polls don’t indicate that there was a mandate for any specific Republican program, other than vague promises to reduce government spending.
-But those plans lose support quickly when they get concrete, and Republican start talking about cutting Social Security and Medicare.
+But those plans loses support quickly when they get concrete, and Republican start talking about cutting Social Security and Medicare.
 Republicans who think their agenda has just been given a massive public endorsement are delusional — their primary virtue is that they were an opposition party to an unpopular President whose programs aren’t making people’s lives better at a time of economic insecurity.
 Equally delusional are those who think Obama bears no responsibility for the defeat, or that his programs have successfully addressed two of the biggest issues affecting the economy: unemployment and the foreclosure crisis.
 They should be checked immediately for kool-aid stains down to the butt cheeks.

 7. Democrats Running in 2012 Who Voted For the Health Care Bill

 The health care vote bill was an albatross around the neck of the entire party this cycle, and those members in Swing Districts who voted for it fared worse than those who didn’t.
 But the impact was felt by everyone running as a Democrat up and down the ticket, and the damage is not done.
 Democrats wasted over a year being consumed with the passage of a bill that was perceived to be expensive and corrupt, at time when the country desperately needed a jobs program and a plan to address the foreclosure crisis.
 With 36 senate seats up in 2012, it will continue to be an ongoing symbol of an agenda that was out-of-step with the needs of the country and corporate control of our political system.